KevinBiomech/start-eql-cli/README.md

 ## Windows

-On Windows, the easiest way to install the daemon is just running Agama with OOT activated in native mode.
+On Windows, the easiest way to install the daemon is just running Agama with EQL activated in native mode.

 ## Linux